Visual impairment: Cataracts

 Cataracts are the greying or opacity of the crystalline lens, which can be caused in children by intrauterine infections, metabolic disorders, and genetically transmitted syndromes.
 Cataracts are the leading cause of child and adult blindness that doubles in prevalence with every ten years after the age of 40.
 Consequently, today cataracts are more common among adults than in children.
 That is, people face higher chances of developing cataracts as they age.
-Nonetheless, cataracts tend to have a greater financial and emotional toll upon children as they must undergo expensive diagnosis, long term rehabilitation, and visual assistance.
-Also, according to the Saudi Journal for Health Sciences, sometimes patients experience irreversible amblyopia after pediatric cataract surgery because the cataracts prevented the normal maturation of vision prior to operation.
+Nonetheless, cataracts tend to have a greater financial and emotional toll upon children as they must undergo expensive diagnosis, long-term rehabilitation, and visual assistance.
+Also, according to the Saudi Journal for Health Sciences, sometimes people experience irreversible amblyopia after pediatric cataract surgery because the cataracts prevented the normal maturation of vision before operation.
 Despite the great progress in treatment, cataracts remain a global problem in both economically developed and developing countries.
 At present, with the variant outcomes as well as the unequal access to cataract surgery, the best way to reduce the risk of developing cataracts is to avoid smoking and extensive exposure to sun light (i.e. UV-B rays).